hackerman9375/geode-ios-launcher-custom-bundle-id/MODERN-IOS-INSTALL.md

 ## Installing and Using StikDebug to enable JIT
 > [!NOTE]
-> For the first time setup, you will need a computer to get a Pairing File.
-If you installed SideStore, you likely already have a pairing profile, meaning there is no need to reinstall Jitterbug Pair.
+> For the first time setup, you will need a computer to get a pairing file.
+If you installed SideStore, you likely already have a pairing file, meaning there is no need to reinstall Jitterbug Pair.

 #### Steps for downloading Jitterbug Pair (Skippable if you already have a Pairing File)
 1. Go to [Jitterbug Pair](https://github.com/osy/Jitterbug/releases) and download the version for your computer.